KacZbyDev/ExoSearch/README.md

 # Install

-To clone and run this application, you'll need Git, Node.js, PostgreSQL, Python (which comes with npm) installed on your computer.
+To clone and run this application, you'll need Git, Node.js (which comes with npm), PostgreSQL, Python installed on your computer.
 From your command line:

 ```bash
 # Clone this repository